fralalonde/DW-666/README.md

 Provides immediate control and modern tactile UI over the sound parameters of a vintage-but-knobless synthesizer.

 Targets STM32F4 "blackpill" board.
-Uses RTIC as a real-time software platform.
+Uses the `woke` crate for #[nostd] async Rust support.

 Still under development, probably forever.
-It all worked for some time, before I started to try and make it better [le sigh]

 ## Interface

 Each Beatstep knobs controls the value of a parameter of the DW6000.

-The big top left knob controls the filter cutoff to sweeeep those sweeeet NJM2069s **anytime**.
+Turning the big top left knob **anytime** will make those sweet NJM2069s swweeeep and swoooosh by controlling filter cutoff freq.

-The small top right knob _always_ controls the filter becauPEWPEWPEW.
+The small top right knob _always_ controls filter resonance becauPEWPEWPEW.

-The top right 4 pads control some on/off parameters like Chorus and ??? (see code)
+The top right 4 pads control some on/off parameters like Chorus and ???
+(TODO see what code says)

 ### Parameter pages